Asian shares mostly lower amid jitters ahead of trade talks

+Currency traders watch the computer monitors near the screen showing the foreign exchange rate at the foreign exchange dealing room in Seoul, South Korea, Thursday, May 9, 2019.
 Asian shares were mostly lower Thursday amid investor jitters ahead of the latest round of trade talks between the U.S. and China.
+(AP Photo/Lee Jin-man)

+Share sank in Asia Thursday as investors fretted over trade tensions between the U.S. and China.

 Continue Reading Below